ljholiday/Elonara_Social/docs/controller-pattern-template.md

 Controller Pattern Template
 ===========================

 This template describes the shape of modern HTTP controllers in the PSR-4 `src/Http` namespace.
-Follow it when migrating features from the legacy stack.
+Use it as the baseline whenever building or refactoring controllers in Elonara Social.

 Controller Goals
 ----------------
 - Thin orchestration layer: pull request data, invoke services, return view models.
 - Pure methods where possible; no direct database access or session superglobals.
-- Deterministic outputs that progress parity tests between modern and legacy routes.
+- Deterministic outputs that keep parity tests between modern routes green.

 Checklist Before Creating a Controller
 --------------------------------------